Grant-Archibald-MS/dotnetwasm/docs/power-platform.md

 2. **Build**: Use automated build tools to compile and package your component.
 3. **Deploy**: Deploy your component to different environments (e.g., development, testing, production) using deployment pipelines.

-## Pros and Cons of Web Resources vs. Web API and IndexedDB
+## Pros and Cons of Web Resources vs. Web API

 When it comes to storing Web Assembly components, you have a few options.
 Let's weigh the pros and cons: